From kindergarten through Upper School, Keystone students travel to nearby and distant locations to explore their world.

 The purpose of these excursions is to introduce students to incredible natural beauty and the joys of the outdoors, and to give students an opportunity to know each other better outside of the classroom.
-The student/teacher relationships which develop from such experiences are unique to Keystone.
-Sharing a colorful sunset on a much needed break along a long trail, or jokes around the campfire have formed some of our most cherished memories as teachers and comprise many of the students’ fondest school experiences.
+When students finish their schooling at Keystone, they often recount their trips over the years as the source of deepening their connections with teachers and with each other, and providing memories that last a lifetime.

 Fifth graders visit Natural Bridge Caverns and Wonder World Park to learn about wet and dry formation caves, and they stay overnight one night in cabins at T Bar M Camp in New Braunfels, where they participate in team building and orienteering activities.

 Sixth graders travel to Nature’s Classroom Institute in New Ulm; students spend two nights in cabins, and they participate in activities that promote teamwork, leadership, and camaraderie.
 The focus of this trip is the land, ecology, and environment of South Texas.